Guilherme Arana: Atlético Mineiro

 On 29 January 2020, Arana joined Atlético Mineiro on an 18-month loan deal, which included an obligatory purchase clause.

 International career

 Arana represented Brazil at the 2017 South American U-20 Championship.
-Arana also represented the under-23 team in 2019, playing in friendlies against South American rivals Chile and Colombia, ahead of the CONMEBOL Olympic Qualifying Championship (in which he did not take part) and the Summer Olympics originally scheduled for 2020, now being held in 2021.
+Arana also represented the under-23 team in 2019, playing in friendlies against South American rivals Chile and Colombia in September, ahead of the CONMEBOL Olympic Qualifying Championship in January 2020 (in which he did not take part) and the Summer Olympics originally scheduled for 2020, now being held in 2021.

 On 14 November 2020, Arana received his first call-up to the full national team ahead of a 2022 World Cup qualifier against Uruguay; he was picked as an emergency replacement for Alex Telles, who had withdrawn from the squad after being diagnosed with COVID-19.

 On 17 June 2021, Arana was named in the Brazil squad for the 2020 Summer Olympics.

 He made his debut for the senior team on 7 October 2021 in a World Cup qualifier against Venezuela.